Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Minimal sets over closed horocycles with small and large period

 \subsection{A convergence theorem for McCord solenoidal surfaces}

-Now let us go back to the setting where the minimal hyperbolic solenoidal surface of finite type $\X$ is McCord.
-When we describe it as limit of a tower of coverings, this means that the subgroups $\Gamma_n$ are normal in $\Gamma$.
+Now let us assume that the minimal hyperbolic solenoidal surface of finite type $\X$ is McCord.
+When we describe it as a limit of a tower of coverings, this means that the subgroups $\Gamma_n$ are normal in $\Gamma$.
 As before, $\Y=T^1\X$.

-Under these assumptions, Theorem~\ref{thm:principal} tells us that horocyclic orbits either project onto closed horocyclic orbits in $T^1S$ or are dense.
+Theorem~\ref{thm:principal} tells us that horocyclic orbits either project onto closed horocyclic orbits in $T^1S$ or are dense.
 This means that any closed minimal set for the horocycle flow in $\Y$ is a minimal set over a closed horocycle, and in particular it is compact.
 Minimal sets are therefore grouped into one-parameter families, each corresponding to a end in $\widehat{\Y}-\Y$.

 Given a minimal set $\M$ for the horocycle flow in $\Y$, we will now discuss what happens with its one-parameter family $g_t(\M)$ when $t$ goes to $+\infty$ and to $-\infty$.
 We will prove that when $t\to +\infty$ $g_t(\M)$ goes to a cuspidal point, and when $t\to -\infty$ $g_t(\M)$ converges to ``the whole of $\Y$'', in an appropriate sense.